-If you are following some directional codewords to the Throne of God, be aware that a 'water source' can be one of these on these islands.
+If you are following some directional codewords to the great lost treasure, be aware that a 'water source' can be one of these on these islands.

-The island’s shape is dependant on the growth of the coral that is itself dependant on the prevailing climatic conditions.
+The island’s shape is dependent on the growth of the coral that is itself dependent on the prevailing climatic conditions.
 This old diagram and the text that accompanies it explain it quite succinctly.

 These ring type islands have a landmass that tends to get thicker in height towards the center.
 The profile increases in height from the outer lagoon’s beach toward the centre of the ring before decreasing again towards the inner lagoon.

 Using the Map